neherlab/ncov/narratives/ncov-swiss_sit-rep-2020-08-08.md

 <br>

 Many of the samples are related much more recently, though - they 'coalesce' (two branches join to be one branch) in June and July.
-This indicates the variant has been spreading more recently.
+This indicates recent or ongoing transmission.

 <br>

 Looking between this slide and the previous slide, we can see the group of 11 sequences in the middle, from Basel-Land, are closely related in time and genetically.
-This may have been an outbreak.
+This may have been an outbreak centered in Basel-Land.

 <br>